Graz Giants: History

 Inspired by a March 1981 broadcast of the first Austrian football team, the Vienna Ramblocks, Stefan Herdey decided to found an American football team.
 After an advertisement was placed in a local newspaper, a dozen potential players attended the first meeting and founded the Graz Football Team.
 That team would be renamed the Graz Giants.
 The Giants took part in the first game between two Austrian teams, in which they lost 44–12 to the Ramblocks.
 With the dissolution of the Ramblocks, the Graz Giants are the oldest existing American football team in Austria.

 The Giants were the first known team from Europe to win a match against a US college team.
-In 1991, the Giants defeated Albany State University 32-23 in an exhibition game played August 31, 1991 in the USA.
+In 1991, the Giants defeated Albany State University 32–23 in an exhibition game played August 31, 1991 in the USA.

 Championships

 Austrian Bowl

-The Giants are ten-time Austrian Bowl Champions having won the championship in 1986, 1987, 1988, 1990, 1991, 1992, 1995, 1997, 1998, and 2008.
+The Giants are eleven-time Austrian Bowl Champions having won the championship in 1986, 1987, 1988, 1990, 1991, 1992, 1995, 1997, 1998, 2008, and 2026.